 The bottom line is generally all dogs have the potential of getting black nails either through their genetic makeup or bacterial infections.
 Another reason is when the owner does not groom the dog appropriately.
 Dog grooming is therefore important to decrease the chances of health problems.
 If your dog has black nails be sure to use the best dog nail clippers for black nails.

-In a nutshell, during shopping of the best nail clippers of your choice, ensure you take into consideration the following.
-Check your dog’s claw size because they differ even the thickness vary from one dog to another.
-The budget you have set aside will decide the type of clippers you will get as well as the accessories that come with it.
+In a nutshell, during shopping for the best nail clippers of your choice, ensure you take into consideration the following.
+Check your dog’s claw size because they differ even if the thickness varies from one dog to another.
+The budget you have set aside will decide the type of clippers you will get as well as the accessories that come with them.